SrFrancisco/ai/README.md

 Please ensure that both the remote computer (server) and raspberry pi (client) are in the same network and reachable

-> In this section include detailed instructions for installing additiona software the application is dependent upon (such as PostgreSQL database, for example).
->
-> ```
-> installation command
-> ```
->
+We tested the server program in linux environments

+The client uses GPIO functions and therefore can only be executed in a raspberry pi

 ### Installation

-This part has to be done in both the remote computer and the raspberry pi
+This part has to be done in **both** the remote computer and the raspberry pi

 1. Download the repository
 2. Install the virtual environment and packages with: